This page was last updated on 9/14/2024.

 If you change your mind, you can delete your submission and select another song.

 If you have been added, you’ll get an email letting you know you’ve been selected, the playlist your song is on and how many followers are on the playlist.
-An artist I work with got the email 5 days after the song was released, which was on a Monday.
+An artist I worked with back in 2019 got the email 5 days after the song was released, which was on a Monday.
 Spotify let us know it was added on Saturday morning.
 I imagine it will vary by artist.

 If you didn’t get added this time, don’t give up.
 You can keep doing this for each new release.